 At the beginning of the new millennium, the Web 2.0 promised a more participatory world where people would have conversations with companies, brands and all sorts of organizations.
-Social media would allow users to directly impact businesses through sending comments to decision-makers like managers and CEOs.
+Social media would allow users to directly impact businesses by sending comments to decision-makers like managers and CEOs.
 Almost two decades later, the Web is flooded with reviews, tweets and Facebook posts, and businesses are overwhelmed by massive volumes of customer and employee feedback.
 The anticipated meaningful participation has become a stormy sea of background noise.

 The result of this broken promise of participation is not just disenchantment with a technology that failed to deliver, but disengagement from businesses and organizations that didn’t take action despite the warnings.
 The cost has been untold dollars and opportunities lost.
 For example, consider the plague of employee disengagement.
 Employees who feel actively disconnected from their employer cost the US economy almost $550 billion per year in lost productivity.
 Another far-reaching example is millennials who lack any sense of brand loyalty.
 A recent study conducted by the management consulting firm Gallup concluded that only one in four millennials is fully engaged with a brand, product or company.